openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

     If :guilabel:`google earth engine asset` is not displayed, it means that your GEE account is not connected to SEPAL, please refer to `Connect SEPAL to GEE <../setup/gee.html>`__.

-Click on :btn:`<fas fa-check> apply` to start the download process.
+Click on :btn:`<fa-solid fa-check> apply` to start the download process.

 Access
 ^^^^^^